nvt194/Better-Fox/README.md

 | [SmoothFox](https://github.com/yokoffing/Better-Fox/blob/master/SmoothFox.js) | Get Microsoft Edge-like smooth scrolling on your favorite browser. |
 | [user.js](https://github.com/yokoffing/Better-Fox/blob/master/user.js) | All the essentails.
 None of the breakage.
 Users may download this list as their own user.js. |

+## What's diffirent?
+For some reason @yokoffing releases diffirent branches of configs before merge them into a single user.js, I prefer a single one, so we have this.
+This could change in the future.

 ## Who is this setup for?
 **If you want a secure, blazing fast browsing experience, and don't want to deal with breakage, this setup is for you.** My objective is to make the defaults sufficient enough for the average privacy-minded user, but remain trouble-free enough that my grandmother could use it. <strike>(That puts a whole new twist on being a foxy grandma!)</strike> Edit: Sorry for the dad joke 😓